angongcelenica/Data-Science-Project-Portfolio/README.md

 R is an Integrated Programming Environment (IDE) mainly used for statistical data analysis, visualisation and machine learning projects.
 R has multiple built in library tools to make data cleaning and analysis more simple and convenient.

 ### Writing a Basic R Program
 R has mulitple built-in functions that can be used for data input/output, structure and variables, the projects below demontsrate the different ways in which you can use them.
 In order to create a basic R program I assigned a value to a variable that you can continue to build on.
 I created a basic user input program that required the users name and age.
-I assigned values to a variable that will generate a list of pesonal information as the output.
+I assigned values to a variable that will generate a list of personal information as the output.
 After creating a sequence of numbers(20-50, 20-60, 51-91) I used built in functions to calculate the mean and sum.
 I was also able to create a vector of 10 random interger values with a boolean type, these projects show how convenient the built in functions are.
-I also created a data frame with some personal information of employees such as their name, age, role, gender and length of service as a way to demonstrate the variety of ways you can use R to create data.
+I also created a data frame with personal information of employees to include their name, age, role, gender and length of service as a way to demonstrate the variety of ways you can use R to create data frames.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/R/rq1.png)
 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/R/rq2.png)